Mission Statement & History

 • We address socially relevant topics

-• We live diversity and equal opportunities (see model of equal opportunities in chemistry )
+• We live diversity and equal opportunities (see Mission Statement Equal Opportunities in Chemistry )

 • We promote international exchange at member level